CDCgov/reportstream-sftp-ingestion/README.md

 ```

 ### Running locally
-Run `docker-compose`, which will spin up both an Azurite container and the app.
+Run `docker-compose`, which will spin up an Azurite container, an SFTP service, and the app.
 By default, this leaves the ReportStream
 URL prefix environment variable empty, and we'll use a mock response rather than calling ReportStream.
 Uncomment
 the `REPORT_STREAM_URL_PREFIX` in [docker-compose.yml](docker-compose.yml) to call locally-running ReportStream instead.